8 COUNTRIES. 3 CONTINENTS. ONE SCRIPT THE INDUSTRY KEEPS ADVANCING.

 Her mother.

-Now Neshekai must choose — stop her mother and lose the only love she has ever longed for, or inherit the darkness that has hunted her since birth.
+Now Neshekai chooses.
+Stop her mother and lose the only love she has ever longed for.
+Or inherit the darkness that has hunted her since birth.

-In the tonal space of The Revenant and Killers of the Flower Moon, Wild Woman of the Woods is a mythic historical epic from the 19th-century Northwest Coast.
+Wild Woman of the Woods is a mythic historical epic of the 19th-century Northwest Coast.

 Northwest Coast — sea stacks in fog